How Can We Help?

 10.8 City University

-The District will participate in the City University program and work with the Union to identify courses that will provide additional opportunities for career development and services improvement within the District.
+The District will participate in the City University program and work with the Union to identify courses that shall provide additional opportunities for career development and services improvement within the District.

 Table of Contents